 Anime & Manga

 - Tuxedo Mask, Sailor Moon's college-age boyfriend.
 He starts out as the Mysterious Protector, but quickly falls into sidekickdom by the end of the first season.
-Note that he's college-aged in the anime, whereas in the manga he still was attending High School.
+Note that he's college-aged in The Nineties anime, whereas in the manga he still was attending High School.

 - Vampire Princess Miyu's minion Larva was eventually revealed to be an incredibly attractive man underneath his mask, and due to fan pressure, we saw it much more frequently.